tripal/tripal_blast/README.md

 3. Create "Blast Database" nodes for each dataset you want to make available for your users to BLAST against.
 BLAST databases should first be created using the command-line makeblastdb program with the -parse_seqids flag.

  It's recommended that you also install the [Tripal Job Daemon](https://github.com/tripal/tripal/tree/7.x-3.x/tripal_daemon) to manage BLAST jobs and ensure they are run soon after being submitted by the user.
-Without this additional module, administrators will have to execute the tripal jobs either manually or through use of cron jobs.
+Without this additional module, administrators will have to execute the Tripal jobs either manually or through use of cron jobs.

 Documentation   [![Documentation Status](https://readthedocs.org/projects/tripal-blast-ui/badge/?version=latest)](https://tripal-blast-ui.readthedocs.io/en/latest/?badge=latest)
 --------------

-We have and extensive [user guide](https://tripal-blast-ui.readthedocs.io/en/latest/user_guide.html) and a [developer guide](https://tripal-blast-ui.readthedocs.io/en/latest/dev_guide.html)  available via [readthedocs](https://tripal-blast-ui.readthedocs.io/en/latest/index.html).
+We have an extensive [user guide](https://tripal-blast-ui.readthedocs.io/en/latest/user_guide.html) and a [developer guide](https://tripal-blast-ui.readthedocs.io/en/latest/dev_guide.html) available via [readthedocs](https://tripal-blast-ui.readthedocs.io/en/latest/index.html).

 Comparison with other Modules
 ------------------------------